bitmagnet-io/bitmagnet/bitmagnet.io/setup/installation.md

 ## Docker

-The quickest way to get up-and-running with **bitmagnet** is by using Docker with a docker-compose file.
-Adapt the following `docker-compose.yml` file to your needs:
+The quickest way to get up-and-running with **bitmagnet** is with [Docker Compose](https://docs.docker.com/compose/){:target="\_blank"}.
+The following `docker-compose.yml` is a minimal example.
+For a more full-featured example including VPN routing and observability services see the [docker compose configuration in the GitHub repository](https://github.com/bitmagnet-io/bitmagnet/blob/main/docker-compose.yml){:target="\_blank"}.

 ```yml
 services: